Open

 Canon is enhancing its cooperative relationships with suppliers through implementation of the EQCD concept*, which stipulates the timely delivery of high-quality products at reasonable prices to customers worldwide, while taking the environment into consideration.

 We hold business briefings for suppliers at each Canon Inc. operational site and each Group production site, seeking their understanding of procurement policies and their cooperation with business plans.
-The Group Executive in charge of Procurement Headquarters at Canon Inc. also requests major suppliers worldwide to comply with the Canon Supplier Code of Conduct, which includes items related to the environment and human rights.
-Procurement annual meeting, which explains procurement policies and reports on activities, are also held to strengthen links with suppliers.
+The Group Executive in charge of Procurement Headquarters at Canon Inc. also holds procurement annual meeting for major suppliers worldwide to request their cooperation in complying with the Canon Supplier Code of Conduct, which includes items related to the environment and human rights, as well as explains procurement policies and reports on activities, in an effort to strengthen cooperation with suppliers.

 Through such communication, we aim to share information with suppliers, strengthen collaboration, and grow together.